Differential pressure transmitter

 What are the application areas of differential pressure transmitters?

-The various types of pressure transmitters differential are used in a wide range of applications.
-These include flow measurement, level measurement, as well as filter clogging and density measurement.
+The various types of pressure transmitters differential are used in a wide range of industrial applications.
+These include flow measurement, level measurement, filter clogging measurement and density measurement.
 Interface measurements are also part of their applications.
-These differential pressure probes are widely used in many fields.
-These include thermal energy, thechemical industry, and theoil and gas industry.

 What are the application areas of differential pressure transmitters?